Uniform estimate of viscous free-boundary Magnetohydrodynamics with zero vacuum magnetic field: Vorticity estimate

 For general sobolev embedding, $C$ may blow up as $T\rightarrow 0$.
 But here, $C$ is independent to $T$.
 This is because we use sobolev embedding on $\mathbb{R}_+$.
-(We first extend $[0,T]$ to half line.
-Then take $\inf$ function for all such functions.
-See [1]) Next, we can change variable to function on $S$ using $\Phi$ and estimate $J_i$ of above lemma, to get
+We can change variable to function on $S$ using $\Phi$ and estimate $J_i$ of Lemma \ref{lemma 10.4}, to get